 10. Consider How You’ll Pay

-However, even if you don’t have the best credit you can still save some money depending on how you pay your bills.
+However, even if you don’t have the best credit, you can still save some money depending on how you pay your energy bills.
 For example, some business energy suppliers will take up to 7% off your bills for paying by direct debit.
+This method of payment assures business energy suppliers that bills will be paid on time.

 Tip #10: When getting a quote be sure to ask about any deals based on how your business pays its bills.

 11. Get lots of Quotes

 Finally, if you want to be sure of getting the best deal on business electricity and gas, you need to get a lot of quotes.
-So why not get started here.
+Using a comparison site to compare business energy suppliers is the quickest way to review a large selection of gas and electricity rates.

 Tip #11: Fill in the form at the top of this page to start your business energy quote.